Are you cut out to be a journalist? We are looking for students with the following traits:

 By the time you graduate, you will have a solid base in journalism experience--evidenced by those all-important "clippings" of published and posted articles and podcasts that employers want to see when hiring an editor or writer.
 You will also have been coached by instructors who have real-world experience in the field, such as Rebecca Green, a metro reporter for the Fort Wayne Journal Gazette, and Dr. Kevin Miller, a features editor and writer for Christianity Today magazine before coming to Huntington University.

 Journalism students published their work in a variety of venues.
 One is The Huntingtonian campus newspaper, where you can serve as an editor or reporter for sports, entertainment, and news.
-The Huntingtonian was awarded First Place with Special Merit (2011-2012 and 2012-2013) and First Place (2013-2014) by the American Scholastic Press Association.
+Over the years, The Huntingtonian was awarded First Place with Special Merit and First Place by the American Scholastic Press Association.
 It also has won awards for top design and news and feature stories.
 Journalism majors undertake summer and semester-long internships with newspapers and online news media companies.

 To have an admissions counselor contact you, please fill out this form!